coopsymbiotic/coop.symbiotic.symbiocivicrm/README.md

 Hacks used by Coop Symbiotic (https://www.symbiotic.coop) for the signup form to create a new CiviCRM instance in Aegir.

-To download the latest version of this extension: https://github.com/coopsymbiotic/coop.symbiotic.symbiocivicrm
+To download the latest version of this extension:
+https://github.com/coopsymbiotic/coop.symbiotic.symbiocivicrm

 Requirements
 ============

-- CiviCRM >= 4.6
+- CiviCRM 5.x (latest stable)

 Installation
 ============